NeoIsThere/IR/README.md

 - recursive construction records the position of the pixel then checks all the adjacent pixels and if any of them has color resembling the main colors then the algorithm starts over on these pixels.
 - collected pixels are sent in an image C of size Z1 proportional to the size Z2 of the T.
 - comparison of the color ratio of C and T is performed, if C ratios don't match C is destroyed
-- or else a resize is done so that Z2 = Z1.
+- or else Z1 is resized so Z1 = Z2
 - If not destroyed C contains all the extracted pixels and some new pixels added to fill the matrix.
 Those new pixels are given color A while the extracted pixels are given color B. Extracted pixels in image S are also given a specific unique color so the program doesn't rescan pixels.
 - it keeps looping through those sub steps until all pixels have been scanned.